Eddie4k-code/SneakerStop/ReadMe.md

 The architecture of the system is based on microservices, each serving a specific function within the sneaker marketplace ecosystem.
 Kafka acts as the central event bus for communication between these services, enabling decoupling and scalability.

+## How is concurrency maintained?
+tbd

+## How are duplicate events maintained?
+tbd

 ## Technologies Used

 - Kafka